Patrick Grady to step away from SNP membership over allegations

 The move means he will not be an SNP MP at Westminster.

-The Sunday Times Scotland and the Sunday Mail reported that officers from the Met Police would be making further inquiries into allegations against him.
+The Sunday Times and the Sunday Mail reported that officers from the Met Police would be making further inquiries into allegations against him.

 Nicola Sturgeon and the SNP Westminster leader have faced questions over the way the allegations were handled.